Jaymon/chef-cookbooks/iptables/README.md

     $ sudo start iptables-config

-The recipe will call this automatically, but you should be aware of it in case you want to run it manually.
+The recipe will call this automatically, but you should be aware of it in case you want to run it manually, upstart is also configured to run on startup so a rebooted box will re-apply set rules.
+The upstart service basically just calls `/opt/iptables-config.sh` so that script is the fountain of truth, not the upstart init script.

 ## Platform

-Ubuntu 12.04, nothing else has been tested
+Ubuntu 14.04, nothing else has been tested